dchourasiaorg/sync-upstream-repo/README.md

 This is a Github Action used to merge changes from remote.

-This is forked from [mheene](https://github.com/mheene/sync-upstream-repo), with me adding authentication using [GitHub Token](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) and downstream branch options due to the [default branch naming changes](https://github.com/github/renaming).
+This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding optional parameter of downstream repo URL.
+Now this action can run from a third repo and sync upstream repo to provided downstream repos

 ## Use case